JuanPaladea/JuanPaladea/README.md

 # Hi there! 👋

-I'm [Juan Paladea], a passionate developer interested in building amazing things with code.
+I'm Juan Paladea, a passionate developer interested in building amazing things with code.

 ## About Me